Home > Analyses > Utilities > Dominion Energy, Inc.

 Key Products & Brands

-The following table presents Dominion Energy’s primary products and segments along with their descriptions:
+The following table outlines Dominion Energy’s principal products and service segments with brief descriptions:

 ProductDescription

-Dominion Energy South CarolinaElectricity generation, transmission, and distribution plus natural gas distribution to 1.2M customers in SC.
+Dominion Energy South CarolinaElectricity generation, transmission, and distribution to ~772K customers plus natural gas to ~419K in SC.

-Contracted EnergyNonregulated long-term contracted renewable electric and solar generation, plus gas transportation and LNG operations.
+Contracted EnergyNonregulated long-term contracted renewable electric generation, solar development, gas transportation, LNG import, storage, and liquefaction operations.

 Main Competitors

-There are 23 competitors in the Utilities sector, with the table below listing the top 10 leaders by market capitalization:
+There are 23 competitors in the Regulated Electric sector, with the table showing the top 10 leaders by market capitalization:

 CompetitorMarket Cap.